Crown (NYSE:CCK) Updates FY 2022 Earnings Guidance

-CCK has been the subject of several analyst reports.
-Credit Suisse Group decreased their target price on shares of Crown from $128.00 to $105.00 and set an outperform rating for the company in a research note on Wednesday, October 26th.
-Bank of America lowered their price target on Crown from $106.00 to $105.00 in a research note on Thursday, October 13th.
-Robert W. Baird reduced their price objective on Crown from $130.00 to $80.00 and set an outperform rating for the company in a research note on Wednesday, October 26th.
-Royal Bank of Canada decreased their price objective on Crown from $110.00 to $81.00 and set an outperform rating on the stock in a report on Friday, October 28th.
-Finally, Morgan Stanley decreased their price objective on Crown from $120.00 to $110.00 and set an overweight rating on the stock in a report on Wednesday, October 26th.
-Five research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-Based on data from MarketBeat, the stock has an average rating of Moderate Buy and a consensus price target of $97.13.
+A number of research analysts recently issued reports on the company.
+Credit Suisse Group cut their price objective on Crown from $128.00 to $105.00 and set an outperform rating for the company in a research note on Wednesday, October 26th.
+Bank of America cut their price objective on Crown from $106.00 to $105.00 in a research note on Thursday, October 13th.
+Deutsche Bank Aktiengesellschaft cut their price objective on Crown from $115.00 to $109.00 and set a buy rating for the company in a research note on Monday, October 24th.
+Robert W. Baird lowered their price target on Crown from $130.00 to $80.00 and set an outperform rating on the stock in a report on Wednesday, October 26th.
+Finally, BMO Capital Markets lowered their price target on Crown from $140.00 to $100.00 in a report on Wednesday, October 26th.
+Five research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of Moderate Buy and an average target price of $97.13.

 Crown Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Friday, November 25th.
-Shareholders of record on Thursday, November 10th will be given a $0.22 dividend.
-This represents a $0.88 annualized dividend and a yield of 1.17%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, November 25th.
+Stockholders of record on Thursday, November 10th will be given a dividend of $0.22 per share.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 1.17%.
 The ex-dividend date is Wednesday, November 9th.
-Crown’s dividend payout ratio is currently -32.35%.
+Crown’s payout ratio is -32.35%.

-In other Crown news, VP Christy L. Kalaus sold 500 shares of Crown stock in a transaction dated Thursday, September 8th.
-The stock was sold at an average price of $93.90, for a total value of $46,950.00.
-Following the completion of the transaction, the vice president now directly owns 4,894 shares of the company’s stock, valued at approximately $459,546.60.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-1.80% of the stock is currently owned by corporate insiders.
+In other news, VP Christy L. Kalaus sold 500 shares of the stock in a transaction on Thursday, September 8th.
+The stock was sold at an average price of $93.90, for a total transaction of $46,950.00.
+Following the transaction, the vice president now owns 4,894 shares of the company’s stock, valued at approximately $459,546.60.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Corporate insiders own 1.80% of the company’s stock.

 Institutional Investors Weigh In On Crown

-Several institutional investors have recently added to or reduced their stakes in the business.
-US Bancorp DE lifted its stake in Crown by 9.6% in the first quarter.
-US Bancorp DE now owns 3,506 shares of the industrial products company’s stock valued at $439,000 after buying an additional 308 shares during the last quarter.
-Yousif Capital Management LLC lifted its stake in Crown by 10.6% in the first quarter.
-Yousif Capital Management LLC now owns 3,276 shares of the industrial products company’s stock valued at $410,000 after buying an additional 315 shares during the last quarter.
-Raymond James Trust N.A. lifted its stake in Crown by 17.1% in the first quarter.
-Raymond James Trust N.A. now owns 2,255 shares of the industrial products company’s stock valued at $282,000 after buying an additional 330 shares during the last quarter.
-American International Group Inc. lifted its stake in Crown by 25.1% in the second quarter.
-American International Group Inc. now owns 1,770 shares of the industrial products company’s stock valued at $163,000 after buying an additional 355 shares during the last quarter.
-Finally, Equitable Holdings Inc. lifted its stake in Crown by 6.8% in the first quarter.
-Equitable Holdings Inc. now owns 5,928 shares of the industrial products company’s stock valued at $742,000 after buying an additional 376 shares during the last quarter.
-Hedge funds and other institutional investors own 91.84% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in CCK.
+Fairfield Bush & CO. purchased a new stake in Crown in the first quarter valued at about $143,000.
+Captrust Financial Advisors raised its stake in Crown by 101.0% in the first quarter.
+Captrust Financial Advisors now owns 1,166 shares of the industrial products company’s stock valued at $146,000 after buying an additional 586 shares during the last quarter.
+American International Group Inc. raised its stake in shares of Crown by 25.1% in the second quarter.
+American International Group Inc. now owns 1,770 shares of the industrial products company’s stock worth $163,000 after purchasing an additional 355 shares during the last quarter.
+Raymond James Trust N.A. raised its stake in shares of Crown by 17.1% in the first quarter.
+Raymond James Trust N.A. now owns 2,255 shares of the industrial products company’s stock worth $282,000 after purchasing an additional 330 shares during the last quarter.
+Finally, Laurel Wealth Advisors Inc. purchased a new position in shares of Crown in the first quarter worth about $296,000.
+Institutional investors own 91.84% of the company’s stock.

 About Crown